wandb/docs/docs/guides/app/features/system-metrics.md

 ```
 This computes the power usage in watts for the Apple GPU.
 The max power usage is hardcoded as 16.5W.

+W&B assigns a `gpu.0.powerWatts` tag to this metric.

 ### Apple GPU Power Usage Percent
 Reflects the GPU power usage as a percentage of its power capacity for Apple GPU devices on ARM Macs.